23bulgogi/sonmari/README.md

 ### Compile Darknet

-Open darknet.sln with Visual studio. compile mode-> release x64
+Open darknet_no_gpu.sln with Visual studio. compile mode-> release x64

 Right click 'darknet_no_gpu.sln' and click the 'property'